 How to get in?

-Track in from the initial fix on a bearing of 235° for a quarter of a mile paying careful attention to steerage when passing from the main tidal streams of 3.5 knots of the fairway into the comparative slacker waters of the inner bay.
+Track in from the initial fix on the Admiralty D track on a bearing of 235° T for a ¼ of a mile paying careful attention to steerage when passing from the main tidal streams of the fairway into the comparative slacker waters of the inner bay.

-The area is subject to kelp covered rocks that may challenge a CQR making for uncertain holding.
+Haven location Anchor according to draft as close in as possible.
+The closer to the shore the more protection it offers from southerlies and the run of tide run reduces.
+The area is subject to kelp-covered rocks that may challenge a CQR making for uncertain holding.
 Hence an anchor watch is advisable and the vessel should not be left unattended unless the security of the holding has been absolutely assured.

 Why visit here?